-As can be seen in figure XX, I have used some hashtags to categorise the work I have done.
+As can be seen at Figure 3, I have used some hashtags to categorise the work I have done.
 As can be understood from figure, 10 pomodoros were completed at July 12th.
 As I mentioned earlier, I have tried to use my pomodoro lenght as a 40 minutes and short breaks as 5 minutes.
 After 5 completed pomodoros, a long break was taken.
 After using this hashtags, we can ingestive our work statistic for desired times.
 For instance, throughout my summer practice 66% of my time was spent on training.
-Further statics can be seen at figure XX.
+Further statics can be seen at Figure 4.